Kid Food

 There are a few things to keep in mind when creating a menu for a kid’s birthday party.
 First, the theme can help guide food choices.
 I like to brainstorm theme-specific menu items and then choose the most practical ones to serve.
 For example, one year, my youngest wanted a Mira, Royal Detective-themed tea party, so I served tea sandwiches (to this day, she calls cucumber sandwiches “birthday sandwiches,” which I adore) and mini samosas to keep the menu super on-theme.

 The time of day is another important factor.
-I typically like to plan kids’ parties for non-mealtimes, so either 10:00 to 12:00 for a morning party, or 1:00 to 3:00 for an afternoon affair.
+I typically like to plan kids’ parties for non-mealtimes, so either 10 a.m. to noon for a morning party, or 1 p.m. to 3 p.m. for an afternoon affair.
 This gets me out of needing to feed everyone a full meal, allowing me to focus on snackier foods, which I find kids are more likely to reach for anyway.
 If it’s a morning party, I might include something like egg bites or biscuits (using a smaller cutter to make mini biscuits).
 If it’s in the afternoon, I’ll go with sliders or pinwheels.
 Finally, I like to think about how the food will be displayed.
 I want a cute, inviting display that will look good in photos and encourage kids and grown-up guests to actually eat something!

-Here, I’m sharing my 12 top picks for birthday party food, exclusive of sweets (that’s cake’s job) for a smooth, fun birthday party experience.
+Here, find my picks and Cubby editors’ best recs for birthday party food, exclusive of sweets (that’s cake’s job) for a smooth, fun birthday party experience.

 A turkey wrap is a good vehicle for getting a little protein in your party guests before all that cake, and when you serve them as pinwheels, they’re way more likely to be consumed because guests can see what’s inside.
 This recipe makes 28 portions and only takes about 15 minutes, making it an easy, filling choice.